psil123/GRABHUB/README.md

 *	Open XAMPP and start both MySQL and Tomcat
 *	Open a web browser (i.e. Google Chrome or Mozilla Firefox).
 *	Visit phpmyadmin using : localhost/phpmyadmin
-* Create en empty database GRABHUB
+* Create en empty database "granhub"
 * Now execute createDB.jsp using localhost/GRABHUB/createDB.jsp (This will create all the necessary database tables)
 * Your Setup is complete
 * Visit localhost/GRABHUB/index.html to begin your journey (Signup to create an account and then login)